-It is common for someone with ALL to feel a loss of well-being because of the lack of normal, healthy blood cells.
+It is common for someone with ALL to feel unwell because of the lack of normal, healthy blood cells.
 This happens when the leukaemia cells in the bone marrow crowd out the normal blood cells, which results in low numbers of healthy functioning cells.